 The Marquee is truly a type of old style music venue, hosting one bar, large standing area in front of the stage, (no seating) and a small merchandise area where the bands can sell their wares.

-This really is a wonderful venue for music lovers, giving fans a chance to see good, live music at an affordable price.
+I think this really is a wonderful venue for music lovers, giving fans a chance to see good, live music at an affordable price.
+It’s nothing extravagant, but I believe that beautiful memories are oftentimes made in simple places like this.
+And indeed, I had fun in Marquee Theatre.
+Thus, I hold this place close to heart.

 10. Diablo Stadium